Tara Pacific Expedition - February 2018

 2020: return to Pangatalan for the Sea Academy project

 UPDATE, SEPTEMBER 2020.
 Two years after the story I mentioned above, I returned to Pangatalan in March 2020, just before the borders closed due to the Covid-19 pandemic.
-I was able to dive around the island again in the Shark Fin Bay and talk with Frédéric Tardieu about the current and future missions of the Sulubaaï Foundation, including the new Sea Academy projectwhich is scheduled to last for three years until 2024.
+I was able to dive again around the island in the Shark Fin Bay and to discuss with Frédéric Tardieu the current and future missions of the Sulubaaï Foundation, including the new Sea Academy projectwhich is scheduled to last three years until 2024.

 Objective: to develop several small MPAs (marine protected areas) on a human scale, to restore the coral and mangroves and, above all, to bring back the fish thanks to innovative methods...